Anthony Rizzo Player Props: Yankees vs. White Sox

 Anthony Rizzo At The Plate

-- Rizzo has an OPS of .840, fueled by an OBP of .363 and a team-best slugging percentage of .477 this season.
+- Rizzo leads New York with a slugging percentage of .477, fueled by 19 extra-base hits.

-- Among the qualifying hitters in MLB action, his batting average ranks 26th, his on-base percentage ranks 27th, and he is 49th in the league in slugging.
+- Among the qualified batters, he ranks 26th in batting average, while his on-base percentage ranks 24th and he is 46th in slugging.

-- Rizzo has reached base via a hit in 43 games this season (of 57 played), and had multiple hits in 16 of those games.
+- In 75.4% of his 57 games this season, Rizzo has picked up at least one hit.
+He's also had 16 multi-hit games.

-- He has gone deep in nine games this year (15.8%), homering in 4.5% of his trips to the dish.
+- He has homered in nine games this season (15.8%), homering in 4.5% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.